Bruins rally late, beat Wild 5-4 in OT on Krug’s goal

 Marchand shoveled a short shot by Stalock with 3.1 seconds left in the second.

-Fiala was credited with a goal when the puck went into the net off Boston defenseman Krug, making it 4-2 at 5:19 of the third.
+Fiala was credited with a goal when the puck went into the net off Boston defenseman Krug’s stick, making it 4-2 at 5:19 of the third.

 Minnesota opened the scoring at 8:53 of the first when Zucker, positioned just outside the crease, scored on a backhander off the rebound of Brad Hunt’s shot from the right point 7 seconds into a power play.